18F/methods/pages/kj-method.md

 ## Applied in government research

-Likely no PRA implications: generally any given session will likely have fewer than nine users.
+Likely no PRA implications: generally any given session will likely have nine or fewer users.
 5 CFR 1320.5(c)4.
 See the methods for [Recruiting](../recruiting/) and [Privacy](../privacy/) for more tips on taking input from the public.

 ## Additional resources